Harry Cardwell: International career

 Cardwell is eligible to play for Scotland because two of his grandparents are from Midlothian.

 He made his debut for the Scotland U19 team on 24 May 2014, coming off the bench in a 0–0 draw against Ukraine U21 at the Pirelli Stadium in England.
-He came of the bench and scored two goals in a 2–2 draw against Czech Republic U19 at Cappielow Park.
-He made ten appearances for Scotland under-19 between May 2014 and March 2015.
+He came off the bench and scored two goals in a 2–2 draw against Czech Republic U19 at Cappielow Park.
+He made ten appearances for Scotland U19 between May 2014 and March 2015.
 Cardwell was called up on 5 November 2014 to the Scotland U21 side.
 He made his debut for the U21 team in a 1–1 draw against Switzerland U21 in Switzerland.

 Style of play

-A Powerhouse centre forward, strong, skilful and with a good turn of pace and excellent movement in leading the line.
+He is a powerhouse centre forward, strong, skillful and with a good turn of pace and excellent movement in leading the line.

 Personal life

-Cardwell's grandfather Tom Wilson was a Scottish centre back, he played for Millwall and Hull City.
+Cardwell's grandfather Tom Wilson was a Scottish centre back, who played for Millwall and Hull City.